 This short tutorial will teach you how on GitHub delete branch using the command line and the website interface.

-Open your terminal, and enter the git you want to delete the branch.
-Now all you have to is to runt the following command line:
+Open your terminal, and enter the Github repository you want to delete the branch.
+Now all you have to do is to run the following command line:

 $ git push origin --delete <branch>

 You should see a message similar to the following:

 Please change <branch> to your branch name.
 In my case it was test-branch.

 On the git web interface, all you need to do is to to the branches sequence for the repository you want to delete the branch such as (https://github.com/<USER>/<REPOSITORY>/branches, find the branch you want to delete and click in the trash can icon as you can see below.

 If you need a visual on how to do it, please check this youtube video: